 Red forces himself to his feet and stuffs the pokedex in his pocket as he shouts, “Rattata, Quick Attack!”

 His pokemon immediately disengages, then dashes in for a bite, running past the spinarak before it can retaliate.
 She’s breathing hard and bleeding from a number of wounds, but now so is the bug, its green and black abdomen leaking pale fluid.

 Rattata dashes at the arachnoid again and again, taking a quick nip out of it with each pass.
 The spinarak occasionally tries to leap at it, but Rattata is too fast on the open grass, juking from side to side before speeding in for another bite.

 But Red can see his pokemon getting slower from the blood loss and poison.
 The time between attacks grows longer, and her exhaustion is palpable as she tumbles over the grass after a close dodge.
 The spinarak curls its abdomen and shoots a string of web at Rattata as she scrambles to her feet.

 Red already has Charmander’s pokeball in one hand and Rattata’s in the other.
 He points it at her and yells “Rattata, return!”
-In the space of a blink, a red beam shoots out and reverts his pokemon to a glowing mass that’s sucked back into the open pokeball.
+Quick as a blink, a red beam shoots out and reverts his pokemon to a glowing mass that’s sucked back into the open pokeball.
 The web is left behind, and Red feels a surge of relief.
 Rattata would be safe in her ball, wounds suspended until he could treat her.
 “Charmand-”

 The spinarak leaps for him.
 Red rolls to the side, dropping Rattata’s pokeball as he tries to clip it back to his belt.
 He throws Charmander’s ball haphazardly as he comes up hard against a tree.
 “Charmander, go!”